cloudberrydb/cloudberrydb/vagrant/README.md

 Of course, you can change which function you want to break into, and change whether you want to debug the master or the segment processes.
 Happy hacking!

-##9: Want a larger cluster to play around with?
+##8: Want a larger cluster to play around with?
 If you want to play around with a larger cluster, then you can spin up the `gpdemo` cluster that is described in the [README.md]("https://github.com/greenplum-db/gpdb/blob/master/README.md") file.
 But, there a few things that you will have to do differently.
 Here are the steps.

-First, we will need to spin down the GPDB server that we just stared above, as the setup for the demo has a different configuration.
+First, we will need to spin down the GPDB server that we just started above, as the setup for the demo has a different configuration.
 Issue the following command from your Vagrant shell: